-Wedding photography cost – Why does it cost so much?
+Wedding photography – Why wedding photographers charge so much?

 It seems that anyone “with a good camera” is seen as a photographer and capable of all way or genres including wedding photography.

 So you’re getting married and your list will consist of items such as:– venue, dress, bridesmaids, rings, etc. Near the bottom of your list, usually, is the photographer.
 Oh wait, you’ve spent all of your budget already?
 Your wedding is a costly investment and one thing that shouldn’t be compromised is the photographer; the only professional visual documentation of your day, who’s work will be looked back upon for the rest of your lives; Not having a well documented set of images doesn’t bear thinking about, especially as memories fade, the only real record of your day will be those of the images your photographer captured.

 A survey by You & Your Wedding, the UK’s leading bridal brand, has revealed that despite the tough economic climate brides are more determined than ever to have the wedding of their dreams.
 The average cost of a wedding in 2014 totalled to £20,983.
 That’s a lot of money!
 Some couples simply don’t want such a big wedding, instead, they choose to have a smaller and more intimate wedding, but budgeting on your photographer shouldn’t be something on the list that shouldn’t be compromised.
 A key rule of thumb to remember with booking wedding photography is that the photography package should cost between 10-20% of your overall budget.
 That may sound a lot but in the grand scheme of it, it’s in keeping with the level of quality you expect from the rest of the wedding.
 Why settle for less and pay so little for something that will stay with you just as long as each other and your vows will…